Sunday, September 24, 2023

 Google News

 Russian cybersecurity firm seems to be in the big soup.
 Several reports from US-media suggest that its network were used by Russian agencies to spy on US government.
-Recently, The Times reported that Israeli intelligence officials spying on Russian government hackers had found that Russian's agencies were using Kaspersky Lab software that is used by 400 million people globally, including U.S. Government agencies to hack their system.
+Recently, The New York Times reported that Israeli intelligence officials spying on Russian government hackers had found that Russian's agencies were using Kaspersky Lab antivirus software that is used by 400 million people globally, including U.S. Government agencies to hack their system.

 The paper reported that Israeli officials who had hacked into Kaspersky's network over two years ago had warned their U.S. counterparts of the Russian intrusion at that time but decision to remove Kaspersky software from government computers were taken last month only after it became clear to the US officials that Russia's FSB intelligence service had “probable access” to Kaspersky customer databases and source code.

-The NYT said the Russian operation, according to multiple people briefed on the matter, is known to have stolen classified documents from a National Security Agency employee who had improperly stored them on his home computer, which had Kaspersky antivirus software installed on it.
+The NYT said the Russian operation, according to multiple people briefed on the matter, is known to have stolen classified documents from a Agency employee who had improperly stored them on his home computer, which had Kaspersky antivirus software installed on it.

 It is not yet publicly known what other U.S. secrets the Russian hackers may have discovered by turning the Kaspersky software into a sort of Google search for sensitive information, the Times said.
 The current and former government officials who described the episode spoke about it on condition of anonymity because of classification rules, the Times said.